tk5ep/TTGO-TX-power-test/README.md

 - Load the software on Visual Studio Code with PlatformIO compiler.
 - Change to settings to fit your board.
 - Load the software

--
+After initializings, the transmission will start immediately with a carrier on 433.775 MHz at +20dBm modulated at 1500 Hz during 10s and than at +10dBm modulated at 1000Hz during 10s.
-It will start immediately to send a carrier at +20dBm during 10s and than at +10dBm on 433.775 MHz.

 These are the default values that can be changed.

 You can now measure power and frequency.